sonrabakarim/barlkk/_posts/2017-10-07-awesome-hugo-boilerplates.markdown

 Let us not waste any more time.
 Here they are!

 **[Atlas](https://github.com/indigotree/atlas)**
 <br>I learned about Atlas from a well-timed comment from [`@chrisgeary92`](https://github.com/chrisgeary92) while having a [short discussion](https://github.com/netlify/victor-hugo/issues/46) about pulling Gulp from Victor Hugo.
 Like Victor Atlas is heavily integrated with Netlify so it probably won't get you very far with a headless CMS like [Prismic](https://prismic.io/) or [Dato](https://www.datocms.com/).
 But what you lose in portability you gain in speed to market.
-Plus it comes with a super cool logo, shown here:
+Plus it comes with a slick logo, shown here:

 [![Atlas logo](https://camo.githubusercontent.com/e204c18f8923f4b969620ef61f5e4f7d09adf259/68747470733a2f2f61746c61732e696e6469676f747265652e636f2e756b2f696d616765732f6769746875622d62616e6e65722e706e67)](https://github.com/indigotree/atlas)